Installation

 Drivers and packages requirements

-We expect NVIDIA drivers and nvidia-docker2 to be installed in the server priort to Tensorleap installation.
+We expect NVIDIA drivers and nvidia-docker2 to be installed in the server prior to Tensorleap installation.
 It's usually recommended to keep your current setup if it's already working for model training and inferring.
 In case you're missing some basic GPU related dependencies - you can follow this guide for a complete setup of the requirements on an ubuntu based server.

 Tensorleap CLI installation